gs1/gs1-syntax-engine/DEVELOPERS.md

 This pattern enables prefix-based lookups with additional constraints.
 For example, AI lookups find a prefix match, then validate that the AI length is correct and doesn't conflict with known AIs.
+Multiple entries may compare equal (e.g. AIs sharing a prefix like `333n`), so when validation fails on the initial match the function scans adjacent entries with the same comparison key before returning `GS1_SEARCH_INVALID`.

 The distinct return values allow callers to differentiate "unknown AI" from "invalid AI".